-We continuously conduct trainings and seminars to equip employees (from senior management to rank and file) and educate them about the importance of customer privacy.
+We continuously conduct trainings and seminars to equip employees (from senior management to rank and file) and those with direct contracts with RCBC and educate them about the importance of customer privacy.
 Awareness campaigns are implemented regularly through the issuance of data privacy bulletins.